In today’s Japan Travel Q&A we answer a question about the Japan Rail Pass from Jon in Thunder Bay, Ontario:

 Below are more details about each scenario to help you figure out whether the JR Pass is right for you or not.

 If you’re a luxury traveler and don’t mind spending a little extra for added convenience, the Japan Rail Pass may not be the best option for you.

 Would you rather have all your train reservations made in advance, and your tickets sent directly to your hotel?
 Or would you rather spend time during your trip visiting ticket counters, waiting in line, and making seat reservations after you’ve arrived in Japan?

 One of the few drawbacks of the Japan Rail Pass is that it requires you to pay a visit to a JR ticket office after you’ve arrived in Japan.
-You must go in person and present your passport in order to exchange your Rail Pass voucher for the Rail Pass itself.

 Another downside is that you can’t make train/seat reservations for any of your journeys until after you have done this.
 This means that with the Japan Rail Pass it’s never possible to reserve any train tickets until after you’ve exchanged your voucher at a JR ticket office.

 If you have a limited amount of time in Japan, or would simply rather not have to deal with this, a better option is to book through a travel consultant (whether us or any other Japan travel specialist).
 This way you can arrange to have all your train tickets neatly sent to your first hotel.
 Then all you need to do is show up for your journeys, as everything will already be set for you.